-Glycine Watch SA will soon start selling its new Glycine Incursore II 44mm (Ref.
-3901) hand wound military watch.
+Glycine SA will soon start selling its hand-wound Incursore II 44mm (Ref.
+3901).
 Presented in a huge stainless steel body around 44 millimeters in diameter (as the name clearly tells us), the new military-styled timekeeper (at least, the version with a so called ‘California‘ dial that combines Roman and Arabic numerals) seems to be deeply inspired by vintage timekeepers from another Italian watchmaker — Panerai.

 According to the company, the new model is animated by a classic ETA Unitas 6498 manual-wind movement.